Industrial Information and Control Centre

 At present most CPA techniques are restricted to linear systems, but most industrial processes are nonlinear to some degree.
 As a result, important phenomena such as a control valve stiction cannot be linearised, and hence adequately approximated by analysis based on linear systems.
 We have developed techniques to extend CPA into the general nonlinear systems including cases of valve stiction.

-The I2C2 team posesses a reliable academic and applied industrial track record in control performance assessment both in developing GUI software and developing new algorithms to detect and quantify valve stiction.
+The I2C2 team possesses a reliable academic and applied industrial track record in control performance assessment both in developing GUI software and developing new algorithms to detect and quantify valve stiction.

 JSteam Excel Add-in (Steam utility modelling software)